MINI FONDO ARGENTINA 2025 RULES

 10. Conduct and Safety

-• Pushing, dragging, or giving physical assistance between participants is not allowed.
+- Pushing, dragging, or physically assisting other participants is not allowed.

-• Cyclists must behave respectfully towards organizers, volunteers, other cyclists, and/or the adults accompanying them.
+- Cyclists must show respect toward organizers, volunteers, other cyclists, and accompanying adults.

 11. Acceptance of Risk

-Participation in the Mini Fondo Argentina is under the sole responsibility of each registrant and their responsible adult.
+Participation in Mini Fondo Argentina is the sole responsibility of the participant and their responsible adult.

-The responsible adult must ensure that the child’s health is adequate for the event.
+The adult must ensure that the child is in adequate health for the event.

-The adult is responsible for ensuring that the bicycle and cyclist comply with all established safety rules.
+The adult is responsible for ensuring that the bicycle and cyclist comply with all safety rules.

-The organization will not be responsible for accidents occurring before, during, or after the race, beyond the coverage of the contracted insurance.
+The organization is not responsible for accidents before, during, or after the race, beyond any insurance coverage.

 12. Insurance